Journey, Fundamentals Sarah George Journey, Fundamentals Sarah George

 7. Rethink Cardio

-Running and biking are great ways to build cardiovascular endurance, but if you build your entire movement practice around them you will end up stiff, injured, and under muscled.
-Playing dynamic sports like tennis, pickleball, soccer, and ultimate frisbee are also great ways to build cardiovascular endurance while also asking your body to move in dynamic ways.
-They are also done in community and can be a ton of fun.
-Walking is also an underrated way to move your body and receive the benefits of balancing the caloric budget without accumulating a bunch of fatigue on your joints.
-I’m not saying don’t run, but rather if running is all you do for fitness, consider expanding your horizons – you might find other things you enjoy.
+Running and biking are great ways to build cardiovascular endurance, but if you build your entire movement practice around them you’ll end up stiff, injured, and under muscled (as I learned in my endurance phase).
+Dynamic sports (tennis, pickleball, soccer, and ultimate frisbee) are also great ways to build cardiovascular endurance while also asking your body to move in different ways.
+They’re also social and fun.
+Walking is also underrated: it supports the caloric budget without accumulating a bunch of fatigue on your joints.

 The Results: Progress Without Perfection